Problem of The Day: Maximum Number of Integers to Choose From a Range I

 - Convert the

-list into a set for O(1) lookup times. - Initialize variables
+bannedlist into a set for O(1) lookup times. - Initialize variables

-to count the numbers added. - Iterate through numbers from 1 to
+resto keep track of the current sum andcountto count the numbers added. - Iterate through numbers from 1 to

-:- Skip the number if it is banned.
+n:- Skip the number if it is banned.

 - Skip the number if adding it would exceed

-. - Otherwise, add the number to the cumulative sum (
+maxSum. - Otherwise, add the number to the cumulative sum (

-) and increment the count (count
+res) and increment the count (count).

 - Return the total count of numbers added.